-Tortoises at the Zoo is part of MRB At the Zoo Set 3.
+Tortoises at the Zoo is part of the At the Zoo Set 3.
 You may purchase the book individually, as a 6-pk (six books of the same title), or as part of At the Zoo Set 3.
 Tortoises at the Zoo is also included when you buy the At the Zoo Collection (single copy of each of the 12 At the Zoo books) or the At the Zoo Classroom Collection (6-pk of each of the 12 At the Zoo titles).

-For additional information on how and why scientists think turtles developed their shells click here.
+- For additional information on how and why scientists think turtles developed their shells click here.

-Read an amazing story about Patches, a small black-breasted leaf turtle, who wears a tiny 3-D resin mask, made by zoo veterinarians, to protect her injured face.
+- Phantom of the Turtle at Zoo Knoxville: Read an amazing story about Patches, a small black-breasted leaf turtle, who wears a tiny 3-D resin mask, made by zoo veterinarians, to protect her injured face.

 Tortoises at the Zoo is a nonfiction/informational H leveled, Upper Emergent reader (Levels F-H), based on independent evaluation by Fountas & Pinnell using the F&P Text Level Gradient™.
 Level H readers use clusters, blends and digraphs, as well as consonant and vowel letter-sound relationships to solve words.
 They connect words that mean the same or almost the same, and use context and pictures to figure out the meaning of unfamiliar vocabulary.
 Level H readers can quickly and automatically recognize seventy-five or more high-frequency words within continuous text.
 When reading out loud, they are able to demonstrate (without using a finger to point at words) appropriate rate, phrasing, intonation, and word stress.